How To Add Currency Conversion In WordPress

 WordPress Plugin - Currencyr

-As described earlier, the plugin integrates with various WP-compatible e-commerce plugins such as WP-eCommerce and Easy Digital Downloads …
+As stated earlier, the Currencyr plugin can be integrated with a number of WordPress-compatible e-commerce plugins like WP-eCommerce and Easy Digital Downloads …

-Congratulations!
-Now you know how to easily add a currency converter to your WordPress site.
+And there you have it!
+Now you can go and easily add a currency converter to your e-commerce web site.

 To learn more about WordPress e-commerce plugins, see the tutorial below: